0aix/CartoonInterpolation/README.txt

 ====================

-For Assignment 5, I've decided to implement cartoon interpolation separate from Scotty3D; although, I will still be using C++ and OpenGL.
+For Assignment 5, I've decided to implement cartoon interpolation separate from Scotty3D.
+It will be written in C++ using DirectX (Windows-specific code).

 Plan: